Add Personality To Your Home With Textured CeilingsMay 1, 2014

 Custom home settings are personalized, and allow decorators to add their own personal spin.
 Therefore, owners and builders are free to add one or more textural designs to their project.
 Professional settings are more formal, and textured ceilings may or may not be appropriate in for certain settings.
 Nevertheless, textured ceilings bring an otherwise dull ceiling to life.

-Choosing the right design enhances the lightening in a room and shows off your creativity.
-A Popcorn ceiling offers a soft “bumpy” appearance to a plain looking ceiling.
+Choosing the right design enhances the lighting in a room and shows off your creativity.
+A Popcorn ceiling offers a soft “bumpy” appearance to a plain-looking ceiling.
 The popcorn ceiling is also referred to as an “Acoustic” ceiling and has been used by builders and architectural designers since the 1970’s.
 Even today the popcorn ceiling maintains its popularity and low maintenance cost.

 A knockdown ceiling gives life and vitality to flat unattractive ceilings.
 If there are many small imperfections lurking up above, the texture will definitely put them to rest.
 The name “Knockdown” actually derives from the final steps of completing the process.
 After the textured design is applied to the surface, a wide blade knife is used to flatten the peaks.

 There are only three components used to create the knockdown effect; joint compound, knockdown knives and acoustical gun and sprayer.
-Designer’s use a variety of painter’s and carpenters’s tools to add swirls, curls, lines, and sponge spores to their dull lifeless pain looking ceilings.
+Designers use a variety of painter’s and carpenter’s tools to add swirls, curls, lines, and sponge spores to their dull lifeless pain looking ceilings.